Mega Man: Battle & Chase

 is a racing video game based on the original Mega Man series from Capcom.
 The game was released in Japan on March 20, 1997 and in the PAL region on April 3, 1998 for PlayStation.
 Although it was not released individually in North America, Mega Man: Battle & Chase was featured on the region-exclusive Mega Man X Collection in 2006.
 Mega Man: Battle & Chase is a traditional racing game with an emphasis on combat.
 Winning a race allows the player to choose a car part from an enemy competitor as a prize.
+The story of the game is centered around the Battle & Chase racing show, with a prize of 10 million zenny for the winner.
+After a thunderstorm broke Dr. Light's computer, Mega Man decides to join the tournament to win the prize money and use it to fix his creator's computer.
 Reviews for the game have been mixed with many critics drawing comparisons to Nintendo's Mario Kart series.

 Gameplay

 Mega Man: Battle & Chase is a 3D racing game in which the players compete against one another or the computer AI in a series of road races.
 The game consists of three different modes: a single-player "Grand Prix Mode", a "Time Trial Mode", and a multiplayer "Versus Mode".
 The Grand Prix mode contains a total of eight race tracks, while the Time Trial mode contains twelve tracks.
-The game has ten playable characters from the original Mega Man series including Mega Man, Roll, Proto Man, Bass, Duo, and Dr. Wily, as well as a few of Wily's Robot Masters.
+The game has twelve playable characters from the original Mega Man series including Mega Man, Roll, Proto Man, Bass, Duo, and Dr. Wily, as well as the Robot Masters Guts Man, Ice Man, Quick Man, Shadow Man, Napalm Man, and Spring Man.
 Each of the characters possesses an innate ability that can be used for attacking other drivers during the race.
 A gauge on the left side of the screen will repeatedly charge and allow for another special power when fired.
 For example, Mega Man has the ability to shoot small projectiles from his vehicle.
 When the weapon gauge completely fills, the player can unleash a much larger and more destructive blast.

 All the race tracks are littered with hazards and other obstacles that range from street cones to giant, walking Mets.
 Rather than avoiding them, players are encouraged to make contact with them.
 Running through or destroying ten of these hazards with a weapon will give the player a special item.
 These items have various effects such as giving the player a shield or disabling other drivers' weapons.
 Winning races in the game's Grand Prix mode lets the player select a specific part (engine, wing, tire, or body) from the owner of the track, allowing for the customization of both the performance and appearance of the chosen character's vehicle.